 Skip to main content

-CSAS, Southern Futures, SOHP
+SOHP, CSAS, Southern Futures

 Jacquelyn Dowd Hall Grant

 The Jacquelyn Dowd Hall Research Fellowship is made possible by its namesake fund, in honor of the founding director of the Southern Oral History Program.
-The summer research fellowship provides one graduate student currently attending UNC Chapel Hill with a $4,000 award to pursue oral history research or fieldwork during the summer of 2023.
+The summer research fellowship provides one graduate student currently attending UNC Chapel Hill with a $4,000 award to pursue oral history research or fieldwork during the summer of 2024.

 The Townsend Family Southern Futures Graduate Scholars

-Each Scholar will receive $4,000 in summer research funds for both 2023 and 2024 ($8,000 total).
-The cohort will share an allocation of $24,000 for programming costs, including the costs of convening the Spring 2024 Southern Futures Summit.
+Each Scholar will receive $4,000 in summer research funds for both 2024 and 2025 ($8,000 total).

 Any graduate student enrolled and in good standing within the College of Arts & Sciences at UNC-Chapel Hill is eligible.
 Preference is shown for students with at least two years remaining in their graduate study.
 Applicants in the early stages of their graduate careers will be given priority.